 Dust collectors are a necessity when it comes to day to day operations in many industrial applications to keep facilities clean and workers safe.
 While necessary, dust collectors also pose a risk of fire.
 It is important to understand why these fires start and how to mitigate the risk in order to maintain the safety and business continuity of your shop.

-If you know and understand the Fire Triangle, it is easy to see why dust collectors pose such a large fire risk.
+If you know and understand the Fire Triangle, it is easy to see why dust collectors and other machinery pose such a large fire risk.
 The first side of the fire triangle present in dust collectors is the fuel.
 From metalworking and woodworking to food processing, dust collectors constantly pull combustible dust off the shop floor.
 This dust, along with the filter material themselves, is a continuous source of fuel for the fire triangle.

 The second area of the fire triangle present is oxygen.
 As the collector pulls the dust through, it is also pulling the air around it through at a high velocity.
 This means there is a constant source of replenished oxygen circulating through the dust collector.
 All that is missing is heat.